abhyudy/abhyudy/README.md

 **What I'm Working On**
 ---------------------

-* **Portfolio**: I'm actively working on building a comprehensive SocialMedia App that showcases my skills and experience.
+* **SocialMedia**: I'm actively working on building a comprehensive SocialMedia App that showcases my skills and experience.
 * **Collaboration**: I'm open to collaborating on projects that align with my interests and skills.
 * **Learning**: I'm currently learning NextJS and expanding my knowledge in ReactJS, JavaScript, C++, and other related technologies.